Undergraduate Program Office and Advising

 - 200-level Non-business

-- International Management Requirement – as long as it is not a MGT course used in your concentration
+- International Management Requirement – as long as it is not course used in your concentration

 - General Elective Courses